Visualize Your Browsing Paths

 Note: Removing a step doesn't affect its child branches.
 Children become orphaned and appear at the root level.

-Control which sites Journey Tracker records with two tracking modes, accessible from the side panel settings.
+Control how Journey Tracker captures your browsing with three tracking modes, accessible from the side panel settings.

 Allowlist Only

 Only records pages matching your configured domain rules.
-Perfect for focused research sessions where you only care about specific sites.
+Perfect for focused research on specific sites.

 Switch modes anytime from the settings panel.
 Your existing journey data is preserved when switching.